All Episodes

 That was awful.

-Test that you, you know, in five minutes, you're going to get an answer if you're positive for COVID-19.
+Abbott Laboratories, they're going to have 50,000, 50,000 tests that in five minutes, you're going to get an answer if you're positive for COVID-19.

-You know, look at the FDA draconian rules, all gone.
+Look at the FDA draconian rules, all gone.

-All these companies stepping up, one after another after another after another.
+All these companies stepping up, one after another, after another after another.

 And it is American ingenuity and innovation and compassion and generosity and goodness and greatness.

-Because I think you have to have like 90% alcohol, 60% alcohol.
+Wow, that's pretty cool because I think you have to have like 90% alcohol, 60% alcohol.

 I don't know what it is to make it, you know, kill known to kill viruses.